 Result after trimming on the (false) one-point fulcrum end.
 False because it is actually 2-point: it lacks the possibility of pivoting on a transverse axis.

 Logically, the height of the risen coach should be increased by 0.25 mm.
 This is not the case: just 0.1 to 0.15 mm.
 It is usually the contrary: you get a higher height than expected with the spacers’ thickness, and it is easy to explain: when stacking flat objects, the height of the set is greater than the sum of the objects’ thickness, due to bad contact and flatness defects.
 But I just observe the fact…

-Good news: such equipped cars, launched individually at high speed, do not derail any more.
-Now let’s take a look at the case of the driver car, which has its brakes permanently tightened…
+Good news: such equipped coaches, launched individually at high speed, do not derail any more.
+Now let’s take a look at the case of the driving coach, which has its brakes permanently tightened…

 For the technique, I refer you to the article already quoted.
 Here, the axle point housings are of rather large diameter (almost 3 mm).
 The bearings stamp must therefore be large enough to centre properly.

 The electrical connections are made at the bottom of the bogie sides, with thin wire.